Definition of a residential service

 - conducted by the Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships and CHDE, which are funded under the Housing Act 2003 or the Disability Services Act 2006

 - services that are determined to not be a residential service under a regulation.

 Public register of residential services

 Under the requirements of the Residential Services (Accreditation) Act 2002, we must keep a public register of residential services.
 The public register lists the addresses and phone numbers of registered residential services in Queensland, as well as their service provider and associate names.
 It also states the maximum number of residents permitted to occupy the registered premises.

 The regulation of residential services is important to both operators and residents.
-More information about how regulation helps the industry can be found on the Department of Housing and Public Works website.
+More information about how regulation helps the industry can be found on the Department of Communities, Housing and Digital Economy Works website.

 If you need more information on residential services, you can: